brianjbayer/fizz_buzz/README.md

 doing this exercise several times, I have found them valuable in speeding up development by pinpointing logic (especially copy and paste) errors.
 They also provide specification for these public class methods.

+## The Docker Version
+This project can also be run in a Docker container.
+To do so, you will need to...
+* have Docker installed
+* build the image by executing `docker build -t fizzbuzz .` in the project root directory
+* run the container by executing `docker run fizzbuzz` in the
++ project root directory